 For most people, tax season is filled with endless amounts of paperwork.
 You may have to track down tax forms from your employer, retirement accounts, health savings accounts, and it can be difficult to stay on top of everything you need.
 If you're a full-time employee, you should receive a Wage and Tax Statement—also known as a W-2—sometime in January or February.
 Here's a closer look at the purpose of this form and why it matters when you are filing your taxes.

-What is the purpose of a W-2 form?
+What is a W-2 Form?
+A quick definition

 Where do you get it?